MysteryMachine/jobim/README.md

 be buildable as long as you copy all HTML, CSS, and you run cljsbuild on some sort of presentation to get it running.

 More specific information coming soon.
+This project will recieve more attention as I use it more and more.

 ## License